eeberhard/aica-api/docs/docs/reference/02-yaml-syntax.md

 must be unique, and should generally follow the `lower_camel_case` naming convention.

-After sequences are defined in the yaml, they can be managed using [sequence state events](#manage-sequences); component predicates, conditions and even sequences can also start, restart or abort a sequence.
+After sequences are defined in the yaml, they can be managed using [sequence state events](#manage-sequences); component or controller predicates, conditions and even sequences can also start, restart or abort a sequence.

 The example below uses a combination of standard event steps and conditional blocks; it asserts that a component is active, sets a parameter on that component, waits 10 seconds, and then activates a controller.